0xShadowByte/ServiceNow/README.md

 - Hands-on Project 1: Creating and testing out the Portal
 - Hands-on Project 2: Creating a Page and setting it up as the Active Portal
 - Hands-on Project 3: Add Widgets and Set Options
+- Hands-on Project 4: Set Options for the Icon Link Widgets

 # Navigating the Service Portal